Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/areas.md

    <button class="button qontributor"  onclick="document.location='https://quantumuniversaled.typeform.com/to/TYDeLwCr'">Qontributor:<br>Contribute a new open-source learning resource</button>
    <button class="button qurator" onclick="document.location='https://quantumuniversaled.typeform.com/to/TYDeLwCr'">Qurator: <br> Review contributions and help make them accessible</button>
   </div>

-<h4>If you have an idea not exactly one of the options above, suggest it via  <a href="https://discord.gg/NDm9e9W">Our Discord server</a> after accepting the code of conduct in the {% raw %}#{% endraw %}improve-discord-or-site channel - we would love to hear it!</h4>
 </div>